laravel-enso/tables/README.md

 #### and sooner than later

-- editable with input, datepicker, select, checkbox
+- editable with input, date-picker, select, checkbox

 #### and later or never